paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 Pub.
 L. 115–271, title III, § 3202(b), Oct.
 24, 2018, 132 Stat.
 3945, provided that: “The Secretary of Health and Human Services shall consider ways to ensure that an adequate number of qualified practitioners, as defined in [former] subparagraph (G)(ii) of section 303(g)(2) of the Controlled Substances Act ([21 U.S.C.
 823(g)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section823/g/2&num=0&edition=prelim)) [former [21 U.S.C.
 823(h)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section823/h/2&num=0&edition=prelim)], who have a specialty in pediatrics or the treatment of children or adolescents, are granted a waiver under such section 303(g)(2) to treat children and adolescents with substance use disorders.”

 #### Grants To Enhance Access to Substance Use Disorder Treatment
 Pub.
 L. 115–271, title III, § 3203, Oct.
 24, 2018, 132 Stat.
-3945, provided that: “(a) In General.—The Secretary of Health and Human Services shall establish a grant program under which the Secretary may make grants to accredited schools of allopathic medicine or osteopathic medicine and teaching hospitals located in the United States to support the development of curricula that meet the requirements under [former] subclause (VIII) of section 303(g)(2)(G)(ii) of the Controlled Substances Act [former [21 U.S.C.
-823(h)(2)(G)(ii)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section823/h/2/G/ii&num=0&edition=prelim)], as added by section 3202(a) of this Act. “(b) Authorization of Appropriations.—There is authorized to be appropriated, for grants under subsection (a), $4,000,000 for each of fiscal years 2019 through 2023.”
+3945, as amended by Pub.
+L. 119–44, title II, § 207, Dec.
+1, 2025, 139 Stat.
+68, provided that: “The Secretary of Health and Human Services shall establish a grant program under which the Secretary may make grants to accredited schools of allopathic medicine or osteopathic medicine and teaching hospitals located in the United States to support the development of curricula that meet the requirements under [former] subclause (VIII) of section 303(g)(2)(G)(ii) of the Controlled Substances Act [former [21 U.S.C.
+823(h)(2)(G)(ii)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section823/h/2/G/ii&num=0&edition=prelim)], as added by section 3202(a) of this Act.”

 #### Reports to Congress
 Pub.
 L. 114–198, title III, § 303(a)(3), July 22, 2016, 130 Stat.
 722, provided that: “(A) In general.—Not later than 3 years after the date of enactment of this Act [July 22, 2016] and not later than 3 years thereafter, the Secretary of Health and Human Services, in consultation with the Drug Enforcement Administration and experts in opioid use disorder research and treatment, shall—“(i) perform a thorough review of the provision of opioid use disorder treatment services in the United States, including services provided in opioid treatment programs and other specialty and nonspecialty settings; and “(ii) submit a report to the Congress on the findings and conclusions of such review. “(B) Contents.—Each report under subparagraph (A) shall include an assessment of—“(i) compliance with the requirements of [former] section 303(g)(2) of the Controlled Substances Act ([21 U.S.C.
 823(g)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section823/g/2&num=0&edition=prelim)) [former [21 U.S.C.
 823(h)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section823/h/2&num=0&edition=prelim)], as amended by this section; “(ii) the measures taken by the Secretary of Health and Human Services to ensure such compliance; “(iii) whether there is further need to increase or decrease the number of patients a practitioner, pursuant to a waiver under [former] section 303(g)(2) of the Controlled Substances Act ([21 U.S.C.
 823(g)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section823/g/2&num=0&edition=prelim)) [former [21 U.S.C.
 823(h)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section823/h/2&num=0&edition=prelim)], is permitted to treat; “(iv) the extent to which, and proportions with which, the full range of Food and Drug Administration-approved treatments for opioid use disorder are used in routine health care settings and specialty substance use disorder treatment settings; “(v) access to, and use of, counseling and recovery support services, including the percentage of patients receiving such services; “(vi) changes in State or local policies and legislation relating to opioid use disorder treatment; “(vii) the use of prescription drug monitoring programs by practitioners who are permitted to dispense narcotic drugs to individuals pursuant to a waiver described in clause (iii); “(viii) the findings resulting from inspections by the Drug Enforcement Administration of practitioners described in clause (vii); and “(ix) the effectiveness of cross-agency collaboration between [the] Department of Health and Human Services and the Drug Enforcement Administration for expanding effective opioid use disorder treatment.”